 We are using Madikwe Game Reserve for the sample pool as these are the safaris that are our most recent.
 Other parks certainly also have their fare share of the good and bad field guides!

-Over the past 12 months (September to August) we experienced 18 field guides at 11 different Madikwe lodges, of which 5 (28%) were Excellent, 6 (33%) were Average and 7 (39%) Terrible in terms of working as a team with their guests, finding animals, complying with their clients requests, going the extra mile and the overall safari experience.
+Over a 12-month period (September to August) we experienced 18 field guides at 11 different Madikwe lodges, of which 5 (28%) were Excellent, 6 (33%) were Average and 7 (39%) Terrible in terms of working as a team with their guests, finding animals, complying with their clients requests, going the extra mile and the overall safari experience.

 Guests are paying a high premium when visiting these up-market lodges and they expect to go home with above-average photos but, from our experience, they have a 72% chance of being disappointed!

 Of the 7 bad guides, one has subsequently been fired, so this uncaring, arrogant attitude soon catches up with these bad and ugly field guides!
-Another has resigned and one has got a job at another lodge in Madikwe.
-(There is high staff turnover, especially with field guides, so many lodges don't do proper background checks before hiring as they are deperate to fill the postion).
+Two have resigned and another two have got jobs at other Madikwe lodges.
+(There is high staff turnover, especially with field guides, so many lodges don't do proper background checks before hiring as they are desperate to fill the position).